MineiToshio/CursosPlatzi/Curso de Escritura en Inglés/README.md

 ## El proceso de escritura

-1. Pre-writing: research about the topic that you are going to be writing about.
+1. **Pre-writing**: research about the topic that you are going to be writing about.
-2. Pre-composing: start using outline in order to organize the idea.
+2. **Pre-composing**: start using outline in order to organize the idea.
-3. Writing: just write the idea that you already have done in the previous steps.
+3. **Writing**: just write the idea that you already have done in the previous steps.
-4. Revision: check what are those mistakes that you made in punctuation, , missing some words, repetitive words, etc.
+4. **Revision**: check what are those mistakes that you made in punctuation, missing some words, repetitive words, etc.
-5. Re-writing: polish into a better version.
+5. **Re-writing**: polish into a better version.
-6. Checking: reread because maybe you can improve the text.
+6. **Checking**: reread because maybe you can improve the text.
-7. Publish: can be in a Social Media, Magazine, Blog, News, etc.
+7. **Publish**: can be in a Social Media, Magazine, Blog, News, etc.

 ## Topic Sentence